 The Greatest Reward

-The greatest reward is realized when we do good for the sake of others, we are rewarded with the intrinsic reward of personal healing.
-As Randy Way implies above, “I feel good because I did good.”
+The greatest reward is realized when we do good for the sake of others, and we are rewarded with the intrinsic reward of personal healing.
+As Randy Way implies above, “I feel good because I did well.”

 Doing good is a prescription for healing within, which also motivates us to repeat the behavior.